UP, Haryana blocking Delhi oxygen, Centre should help: Sisodia

 "The Centre should take the help of paramilitary forces, if needed, and ensure the supply of oxygen to Delhi," he said, adding the situation may become "very dangerous" otherwise.

-His allegations came as hospitals in the city struggle with a shortage of oxygen supply amid spiralling COVID-19 cases.
+His allegations came as hospitals in the city struggle with a shortage of oxygen supply amid spiralling COVID-19 cases.—PTI